-Persist is important because Dask.dataframe is lazy by default.
-Persist is a way of telling the cluster that it should start computing on the computations that you have defined so far and that it should try to keep those results in memory.
-You will get back a new dataframe that is semantically equivalent to your old dataframe, but now points to running data.
-Your old dataframe still points to lazy computations
+Persist is important because Dask DataFrame is lazy by default.
+It is a way of telling the cluster that it should start executing the computations that you have defined so far, and that it should try to keep those results in memory.
+You will get back a new DataFrame that is semantically equivalent to your old DataFrame, but now points to running data.
+Your old DataFrame still points to lazy computations:

 Repartition to Reduce Overhead¶

-Your Dask.dataframe is split up into many Pandas dataframes.
-We sometimes call these “partitions”.
-Often the number of partitions is decided for you; for example it might be the number of CSV files from which you are reading.
-However over time as you reduce or increase the size of your pandas dataframes by filtering or joining it may be wise to reconsider how many partitions you need.
+Your Dask DataFrame is split up into many Pandas DataFrames.
+We sometimes call these “partitions”, and often the number of partitions is decided for you.
+For example, it might be the number of CSV files from which you are reading.
+However, over time, as you reduce or increase the size of your pandas DataFrames by filtering or joining, it may be wise to reconsider how many partitions you need.
 There is a cost to having too many or having too few.